Faithful Squashed Entanglement: Results

-We note that in many applications of the separability algorithm, e.g.\ accessing the usefulness of a quantum state for violating Bell's inequalities or for performing quantum teleportation, the LOCC norm is actually the relevant quantity to consider.
-Also, it is intriguing that the complexity of our algorithm matches the best hardness result for the trace-norm version of the problem \cite{HM10}.
-It is an open question if a similar hardness result could be obtained for the LOCC norm case, which would imply that our algorithm is essentially optimal.
+It is intriguing that the complexity of our algorithm matches the best hardness result for the trace-norm version of the problem \cite{HM10}.
+It is an open question if a similar hardness result could be obtained for the one-way LOCC norm case, which would imply that our algorithm is essentially optimal.

 The algorithm, which we analyse in more detail in Section \ref{twocorollaries}, is very simple and in fact is the basis of a well-known hierarchy of efficient tests for separability \cite{DPS04}.
 Using semidefinite-programming one looks for a $\Omega(\log|A| \epsilon^{-2})$-extension of $\rho_{A:B}$ and decides that the state is separable if one is found.
 If the state is separable, then clearly there is such an extension.
 If it is $\epsilon$-away from any separable state, Corollary \ref{monogamy} shows that no such extension exists.\footnote{In \cite{DPS04} one imposed the further constraint that the symmetric-extension has to have a positive partial transpose with respect to all $B$ systems.
-It is an interesting open question if the worst-case complexity of the algorithm (in the LOCC-norm case) can be further improved taking into consideration this extra constraint.}
+It is an interesting open question if the worst-case complexity of the algorithm (in the one-way LOCC-norm case) can be further improved taking into consideration this extra constraint.}

 More detailed information on this algorithm as well as the related problem of optimising a linear function over separable states, relevant for instance in mean-field theory, is given in~\cite{BCY11}.

 \textbf{Quantum Merlin-Arthur games with multiple Merlins:} A final application of the Theorem concerns quantum Merlin-Arthur games.
 The class $\QMA$ can be considered the quantum analogue of $\NP$ and is formed by all languages that can be decided in quantum polynomial-time by a verifier who is given a quantum system of polynomially many qubits as a proof (see e.g.\ \cite{Wat08}).
 It is natural to ask how robust this definition is.
 A few results are known in this direction: For example, it is possible to amplify the soundness and completeness parameters to exponential accuracy, even without enlarging the proof size \cite{MW05}.
 Also, the class does not change if we allow a first round of logarithmic-sized quantum communication from the verifier to the prover \cite{BSW10}.